simolus3/drift/docs/content/en/docs/_index.md

 and provides additional featues, like

-- __Type safety__: Instead of writing sql queries manually and parsing the `List<Map<String, dynamic>>` that they return, moor turns rows into object of your choice.
+- __Type safety__: Instead of writing sql queries manually and parsing the `List<Map<String, dynamic>>` that they return, moor turns rows into objects of your choice.
 - __Stream queries__: Moor let's you "watch" your queries with zero additional effort.
 Any query can be turned into an auto-updating stream that emits new items when the underlying data changes.
 - __Fluent queries__: Moor generates a Dart api that you can use to write queries and automatically get their results.